clbr/radeontop/README.md

 Supported cards
 ---------------

 R600 and up, even Southern Islands should work fine.
-Requires the open radeon drivers.
+Works with both the open drivers and AMD Catalyst.

 Translations
 ------------